-We held our first Potluck for Democracy in Louisville, KY last week.
+We held our first Potluck Project Tour in Louisville, KY last week.
 We were hosted by Mosaic, a church that is also an art gallery and community space.
 By gathering people across many wisdom traditions, we had a broad range of political perspectives.
 But we did not focus our conversation on policy, ideology, or party affiliation.

 That choice is a central part of our strategy.